baychub/cb-gsg/getting-started.md

 4. Experiment with moving RFID tags around the room to see how the sensor readings respond.

 ### See digested inventory data
 Each RSP sensor reads each reachable RFID tag many times a second, generating a huge volume of raw data.
-The RSP Controller application processes that data stream into meaningful status and events.
+The RSP Controller application processes that raw data stream into meaningful status and events.

 For example, thousands of consecutive readings of the same tag by the same sensor can be compressed into a state of PRESENT with that sensor.
 Or a tag that has no current reading but whose last reading was at the exit sensor would have a status of EXIT.
 The Inventory window shows these computed status values for each known tag.
 1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.
 2. Click Inventory.
 ![Inventory page](https://baychub.github.io/cb-gsg/inventory.png)
 3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

+### See live RFID tag data
+The Tag Statistics window shows low-level detail about each individual tag the RSP sensors communicate with, including signal strength and when it was last read.
+1. Click the three-bar menu button to the left of the Dashboard page heading to open the navigation menu.
+	[insert zoomed pic]

 ## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that can be part of your own RFID solution: